ignaspakamore/dmf_hydrolysis/README.md

 ### Converter/

-Contains notebooks used to update data set and add pKa values.
+Contains notebooks used to update water quantities in DMF experimental data set and add pKa values.